CLI Reference¶

 # 3. Query the data

---sql "SELECT protein_accession, AVG(intensity) FROM psm GROUP BY protein_accession" \
+--sql "SELECT anchor_protein, AVG(intensity) FROM feature GROUP BY anchor_protein" \

 # 4. Validate the dataset